-Rate limitControl the rate of requests to a destination or route.
+Rate limitControl the rate of requests to destinations within the service mesh.

 - About rate limiting

 - Rate limiting APIs

 About rate limiting